You can pay a parking ticket or camera violation online.

-Note: you can't pay a parking or camera violation using the app if your vehicle has been booted or towed.
+Note: you can't pay a parking or camera violation online if your vehicle has been booted or towed.
 To learn how to pay violations when a vehicle has been booted, visit the Booted Vehicle page.
-For towed vehicles, go to the Towed Vehicle Reclaim from Marshal or Sheriff page.
+For towed vehicles, visit the Towed Vehicle Reclaim from Marshal or Sheriff page.